sogeuni/sogeuni.github.io/content/abs/advanced-topics/here-documents.md

 exit 0
 ```

 Quoting or escaping the "limit string" at the head of a here document disables parameter substitution within its body.
-The reason for this is that _quoting/escaping the limit string_ effectively [[../basic/quoting#^ESCP|escapes]] the $, `, and \ [[special-characters#^SCHARLIST|special characters]], and causes them to be interpreted literally.
+The reason for this is that _quoting/escaping the limit string_ effectively [[quoting#^ESCP|escapes]] the $, `, and \ [[special-characters#^SCHARLIST|special characters]], and causes them to be interpreted literally.
 (Thank you, Allen Halsey, for pointing this out.)

 ###### Example 19-7.
 Parameter substitution turned off